ofertix/LogMonitor/README.md

 - file:
 	- path to file that will be parsed and monitored.

+- file_stat:
+	- path where to write position data from monitored file.

 - parser:
 	- class name in charge of parsing the file.